locomote-sh/sw/docs/refresh.md

 ## 6. Delete stale commits and associated files

-The client queries the file db for any commit records with `"stale": true` still set.
+The client queries the file db for any commit records with `"_stale": true` still set.
 These represent commits which should no longer be in the local copy of the file db (see step 3 above).
 If and when the client finds a stale commit record, it then queries the file db for any records belonging to that commit, and updates their status to `"deleted"`.
 These will then be completely removed from the file db during the tidy-up phase (see step 8 below).

 ## 7. Fileset downloads